8 Eerie Places to Visit Around the World

 6. Okunoin graveyard, Mount Koya, Japan

 Okunoin graveyard on Mount Koya contains the mausoleum of Kobo Daishi, the founder of Shingon Buddhism, and is one of the most sacred places in Japan.
-Visiting the graveyard at night and wandering amongst the headstones with only the glow from stone lanterns to light your way is an eerie experience unlike any other.
+Visiting the graveyard at night and wandering among the headstones with only the glow from stone lanterns to light your way is an eerie experience unlike any other.

 7. Mansion 7, Bangkok, Thailand